Overview of the Transfiguration of Brigham Young

 And this is exactly how miraculous stories evolve: First there is an ordinary event that is a pivotal moment in the history of a person or group, then the details of the story begin to develop some supernatural elements, and then as it is told and retold the story leaves the realm of possibility and becomes a true miracle.

 -The First Vision was first written about in 1832, twelve years after it was claimed to happen.
 Even setting aside that Joseph Smith never mentioned the First Vision to his family or friends during those twelve years, in the next six years the story would evolve from one personage (a common experience around Joseph Smith's milieu) to both God and Jesus appearing to Joseph Smith.
-We cover this evolution in our First Vision Overview that detail the evolution of the story along, how it compares to other people's experiences around Joseph Smith, and the reasons why Joseph Smith made the changes.
+We cover this evolution in our First Vision Overview that detail the evolution of the story, how it compares to other people's experiences around Joseph Smith, and the reasons why Joseph Smith made the changes.

 -The priesthood restoration was retrofitted and evolved in the same way as the First Vision.
-As we cover in the priesthood restoration timeline, the original 1829 revelation does not mention the multiple priesthoods nor does it contain any mention of Peter, James, and John.
+As we cover in the priesthood restoration overview, the original 1829 revelation does not mention the multiple priesthoods nor does it contain any mention of Peter, James, and John.
 In fact, there is no development of the Melchizedek priesthood until years later, and Joseph Smith does not even introduce a 'high priesthood' until 1831.
 Five years later Joseph Smith changed the original 1829 revelation to include the miraculous event of Peter, James, and John bestowing the Melchizedek priesthood to Joseph Smith and Oliver Cowdery.
-In just five years, this story went from a revelation about baptism to a miraculous event with Peter, James, and John conferring a high priesthood to Joseph Smith, which elevated his status in the church above all others at a time when members were questioning Joseph's authority.
+In just five years, this story went from a revelation about baptism to a miraculous event with Peter, James, and John conferring a higher priesthood to Joseph Smith, which elevated his status in the church above all others at a time when members were questioning Joseph's authority.

 The transfiguration is a pivotal event in church history, and it is not backed up by even a single contemporary account written on the days around the event.
 We even have leaders such as Orson Hyde lying about being there in General Conference, which only casts further doubt on other miraculous stories from the early days of the church.
 As Van Wagoner sums up in his article:

 And, again, this is why I believe the transfiguration of Brigham Young is possibly the most important event to understanding church history.
 For most events, we do not have contemporary accounts or witnesses beyond the ones making the claims, but with this event we have documentation of the event from many sources who do not mention any miraculous event taking place.
-This event shines a light on how miracle stories are both created and cemented, and it is pivotal to understanding how these stories can grow within groups and communities in such a short time.
+This event shines a light on how miracle stories are created, cultivated, and cemented, and it is pivotal to understanding how these stories can grow within groups and communities in such a short time.

 Once you understand how miracles and important historical events can be both backdated and invented in just a matter of years, that knowledge can be applied to other areas of church history where the same process happened such as the First Vision, priesthood restoration, and the Bible as a whole which impacts the Book of Mormon, Abraham, and Moses as well due to their reliance on the literalness of Biblical stories.

 When I began doing the deep dive into church history, I was shocked to learn about the issues with the history of the Book of Mormon translation, the backdating of the revelation on polygamy, and how Joseph Smith changed the Charles Anthon story to backdate the fulfillment of prophecy.
-But when you look at how the transfiguration of Brigham Young was created within a community, everything made a lot more sense.
+But when you look at how the transfiguration of Brigham Young was both created and embraced within a community, everything made a lot more sense.
 Suddenly all of the changes we find within the history of Mormonism can be better understood, because we can see how these stories evolved as the needs of the church and their leaders changed.

-While the implications of the transfiguration of Brigham Young might make us feel uncomfortable, they really do help all of these other issues make sense.
-We should all be more interested in discovering the truth, no matter how difficult it is, than preserving a lie.
-Don't take that advice just from me, but from Apostle James Talmage: "The man who cannot listen to an argument which opposes his views either has a weak position or is a weak defender of it.
+"The man who cannot listen to an argument which opposes his views either has a weak position or is a weak defender of it.
 No opinion that cannot stand discussion or criticism is worth holding."
+(The Intolerant Spirit, Pittsburgh Leader, November 13, 1919)